Friday, May 9, 2025

 What role does family history play in prostate cancer risk?

-Family history is a big risk factor.
+Family history is a significant risk factor.
 If your dad or brother had prostate cancer, your risk doubles, even more if they were young when diagnosed.

 What is active surveillance in prostate cancer treatment?

 Active surveillance means watching low-risk prostate cancer closely.
-It’s a way to wait and see if the cancer grows before treating it.
+It’s a way to wait and see if the tumor grows before treating it.

 How can I communicate effectively with my healthcare provider about prostate cancer?